aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 # Using the Aptos CLI

 The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging, and for node operations.
 This document describes how to use the `aptos` CLI tool.
-To install the CLI, see [Install Aptos CLI](install-aptos-cli).
+To download or build the CLI, follow [Install Aptos CLI](./index.md).

 ## Command line help